Russo-Ukrainian war (2022–present): Crimea attacks

 On 31 July 2022, Russian Navy Day commemorations were cancelled after a drone attack reportedly wounded several people at the Russian Black Sea Fleet headquarters in Sevastopol.
 On 9 August 2022, large explosions were reported at Saky Air Base in western Crimea.
 Satellite imagery showed at least eight aircraft damaged or destroyed.
-Initial speculation attributed the explosions to long-range missiles, sabotage by special forces or an accident; Ukrainian general Valerii Zaluzhnyi claimed responsibility on 7 September.
+Ukrainian general Valerii Zaluzhnyi claimed responsibility on 7 September.

 A week later Russia blamed "sabotage" for explosions and a fire at an arms depot near Dzhankoi in northeastern Crimea that also damaged a railway line and power station.
 Russian regional head Sergei Aksyonov said that 2,000 people were evacuated from the area.
 On 18 August, explosions were reported at Belbek Air Base north of Sevastopol.
 On 8 October 2022 the Kerch Bridge, linking occupied Crimea to Russia, partially collapsed due to an explosion.
 On 17 July 2023, there was another large explosion on the bridge.
 On 3 June 2025, an attack with underwater explosives damaged the foundations of the bridge; traffic resumed within hours.